In the realm of color, more is not necessarily better. Learn how limiting color choices can produce more harmonious paintings.

 Five key steps, often overlooked by plein air painters, can increase your chances of success.

 Referencing photographs too closely can be hazardous to you work.
 Here are strategies to overcome the tyranny of the photo reference.

 With a “color-priority” system, the Impressionists allowed colors to retain their intrinsic color identity.

-In plein air we attempt a form of direct translation.
-In the studio, we may recall our observations of nature, but are freer to be inventive with color.
+In plein air we attempt a direct translation of color, while In the studio, we are freer to be inventive with color.